-The interest in the trillions of microbiome present in the human body has attracted a lot of research effort in the microbiome domain.
+The interest in the trillions of human microbiome present in the human body has attracted a lot of research effort in the microbiome domain.
 The first such effort at a large scale was The Human Microbiome Project, conducted by the National Institutes of Health in the United States, which characterized the microbial communities at five major body sites.
-Post that, there has been a prominent spike in the investments to further elucidate the nature of the microbiome.
+Post that, there has been a prominent spike in the investments to further elucidate the nature of the gut microbiota.

 How many players are working in the microbiome space?

 As per a recent market research report by Roots Analysis, currently, more than 120 players are developing over 260 microbiome therapies.
 In addition, these players have attracted over USD 600 million in investments from various VC firms.

 What is the likely market size of microbiome-based therapies?

 As per Roots Analysis’ estimates, the human microbiome market is expected to be worth over USD 1.5 billion by 2030.
 This represents an annualized growth rate of over 30% between 2020 and 2030.

 What are the key hurdles in this space?

 Despite the evident interest in this field, the manufacturing of live microbial therapeutics remains a largely unaddressed area of concern.
 The lack of sufficient manufacturing capacity is one of the major impediments to the commercialization of such products.
 Roots Analysis interviewed multiple stakeholders to identify key challenges.